chaosparrot/talon_hud/README.md

 - **Page up and page down**: When a text widget or choice widget is focused, this moves between the available pages of the current content.
 - **Escape**: Unfocuses the current element, either by going up to the main widget element, or out of the HUD entirely.
 - **Enter**: Actives the current selection, but inside a choice widget with multiple choices, submits all the selected choices instead.

-### Audio cues

-Tunable auditory feedback has been added for a number of events, like mode changing and microphone changing, as well as focus changing, error notifications and voice command feedback.
-All of these audio cues are grouped and their volume can be tuned individually or as a group.
-To have a look at all the available audio cues and their enabled state and volume, you can say `toolkit audio`.

-You can enable audio by saying `head up audio enable`, and you can change the volume of the audio by saying `head up audio volume <number between 0 and 100>`.
-By default the volume is set at 75.

-You can refer to a specific group or cue by saying `head up audio <cue or group>`.
-You can for instance enable the interface cues with `head up audio interface enable`.
-And you can change its volume with `head up audio interface volume <number between 0 and 100>`

-By default, the following things will be announced if audio is enabled:
-- Command, dictation and sleep mode
-- Microphone disconnected or disabled

-Currently you can enable these audio cues as well:

-- Interface cues: You can enable these with `head up audio enable interface`
-    - Audio cue when focus in the HUD is changed
-	- 'Bonk' cues when the end of content is reached
-	- Error and notify cues when an error or notification is shown

-- Syllable cues: You can enable these with `head up audio enable syllables`.
-These turn your activated voice commands into beeps relating to the said syllables with pauses in between words.
-There are five pitches that are used:
-    - High: For example 'Five' and 'near'
-	- Mid high: For example 'went', 'cat', 'hair', 'space' and 'joy'
-	- Mid: For example 'rob', 'sit', 'car', 'jaw', 'robe' and 'gown'
-	- Low mid: For example 'bird', 'burn', 'fun' and the last syllable in 'open'
-	- Low: For example 'could', 'boot' and 'queue'

-For the syllable cues, you can also change when they become active.
-To learn more, check out the [Customizing syllable cues](CUSTOMIZATION.md#customizing-syllable-cues) page.

 ### Screen reader usage